jdkato/prose/README.md

 The `summarize` package includes functions for computing standard readability and usage statistics.
 It's among the most accurate implementations available due to its reliance on legitimate tokenizers (whereas others, like [readability-score](https://github.com/DaveChild/Text-Statistics/blob/master/src/DaveChild/TextStatistics/Text.php#L308), rely on naive regular expressions).

+It also includes a TL;DR algorithm for condensing text into a user-indicated number of paragraphs.

 ```go
 package main